 On Wednesday August 5, 2015, during a United States Environmental Protection Agency (US EPA) mine site investigation of the abandoned Gold King Mine near Silverton, Colorado, heavy equipment disturbed loose material around a soil "plug" at the mine entrance.
 Acid mine drainage had built up behind the plug, which unexpectedly gave way due to water pressure in the tunnel, and a torrent of water gushed out (Figure 1).
-This accident resulted in the release of approximately 3 million gallons of acid mine drainage into Cement Creek, a tributary of the Animas River, which in turn flows into the San Juan River and ultimately into the Colorado River.
+This accident resulted in the release of approximately 3 million gallons of acid mine drainage into Cement Creek, a gallons of acid mine drainage into Cement Creek, a tributary of the Animas River, which in turn flows into the San Juan River and ultimately into the Colorado River.
 The water contained a number of heavy metals such as lead and arsenic.